bpbep23/dotfiles_manjaro/README.md

 If you want to hawk the config, you'll have to peruse the source and figure it out on your own.
 Sorry dudes.

-## RE: Sloppy-ass commit names
+## RE: unsanitary commit practices

 Sorry.
-I am typically a good git citizen.
+I am typically a good gitizen.